jvieira9/installer-scripts/README.md

 ### Functionality

-1. The script creates two log files.
-A file named `extensions-install.log` that will register all the commands executed by the script and a file named `extensions-error.log` that will register every error that occurs while executing the script.
+1. The script creates two log files: `extensions-install.log` to register all the commands executed by the script and `extensions-error.log` to register any errors that occur while executing the script.
-2. The script checks for an internet connection and exits if there is no internet connection.
+2. The script checks for an internet connection and exits if there is none.
-3. The script checks if the VS Code installed in the device and exits if it isn't.
+3. The script checks if Visual Studio Code is installed on the device and exits if not.
-4. The script prompts the user to choose which extensions to install.
-If the user chooses to install a extension, the script installs it.
-If the package is already installed, the script says so.
+4. The script prompts the user to select which extensions to install.
+If the user selects an extension that is already installed, the script notifies them.
-6. The script prompts the user to choose if they want to delete the log files created by the script.
+5. The script prompts the user to choose whether to delete the log files created by the script.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------